-The Foundation makes capital grants to residential care facilities, including nursing homes and assisted living facilities, which are implementing "culture change."
+The Foundation makes capital grants to residential care facilities, including nursing homes, assisted living facilities, and "old age homes" that are implementing "culture change."
 The culture change model strives to make residential care facilities home-like.
-One example is the Green House concept.
-The Harry and Jeanette Weinberg Foundation has taken a lead funding role in the development of these residences which represent a radical departure from traditional nursing homes.
-These homes have a “person-centered” philosophy or approach, which involves individuals in their service planning, focuses on strengths as opposed to deficits, and allows individuals to make decisions about how they live their daily lives, such as when they wake or eat.
 The individual, not the delivery of medical care or concern about liability, is at the center of all care plans and decisions.

 These are primarily capital projects to construct and rehabilitate housing for older adults.
 Home repair and home modification programs would also be included in this area.
-The lack of safe, accessible, affordable housing with access to services is a major barrier to helping older adults age in the setting of their choice.
 Housing construction and repair projects should be based on universal design and smart growth principles.
-All capital projects should have a plan for resident access to services which is instrumental to the project.
+All capital projects should have a plan for resident access to services, which is instrumental to the project.

 This includes senior centers, adult day program sites, shared use sites, and other facilities that provide non-institutional services and supports to older adults outside of the home.
-Funding would include capital grants for construction of new facilities or rehabilitation of existing facilities.
-It would also include operating or program grants to support the facilities or their programs.
-Consistent with the emphasis on basic needs and vulnerable older adults, prioritization will be given to those facilities offering higher-level interventions, such as help with activities of daily living, health care, and medical monitoring.
+Funding would include capital grants for construction of new facilities or rehabilitation of existing facilities, as well as operating or program grants to support the facilities or their programs.
+Prioritization will be given to those facilities offering higher-level interventions, such as help with activities of daily living, health care, and medical monitoring.
 Community-based facility capital projects should be based on universal design and smart growth principles.

-Capital Grant-Specific Questions for Letter of Inquiry (LOI):
+Capital Grant-Specific Questions for Letter of Inquiry (LOI) (US & Israel)

 - Regarding proposals for long term care facilities, how will the new facility directly support a culture change model of service delivery?